junhee-ko/jekyll-kojunhee.github.io/_posts/2018-06-08-Flyweight Pattern01.md

 image : https://github.com/KoJunHee/kojunhee.github.io/raw/master/img/cs_img.jpg
 ---

+## Motivation

+Some programs require a large number of objects that have some shared state among them.

+Consider for example a game of war, were there is a large number of soldier objects;

+a soldier object maintain the graphical representation of a soldier, soldier behavior such as motion, and firing weapons, in addition soldier's health and location on the war terrain.

+Creating a large number of soldier objects is a necessity however it would incur a huge memory cost.

+Note that although the representation and behavior of a soldier is the same their health and location can vary greatly.

 ## Intent

 To use sharing to support a large number of objects that have part of their internal state in common where the other part of state can vary.